cloudfoundry/credhub/docs/authorization-and-permissions.md

 #### Manual ACL management

 Permissions can be managed in phase 1 via [requests to the API.][1]
 New access can be set on credentials [as they are created][2] or [after the fact][3].
-Permission modification is required per credential, without inheritance or the ability to cascade changes.
+Permission modification/deletion is required per ACL entry, without inheritance or the ability to cascade changes.
+For example, if:
+- `/foo/password` ACL contains an entry for `actor: dan; operation: read`
+- `/foo` ACL contains an entry for `actor: dan; operation: read`

+After an admin user deletes the second ACL entry (`path: /foo; actor: dan; operation: read`), the first entry would not be automatically deleted in a cascading manner.
+When user `dan` requests to read credential `/foo/password`, they would still be permitted per the first ACL entry.

 [1]:https://credhub-api.cfapps.io/#permissions
 [2]:https://credhub-api.cfapps.io/#type-value19